-A converted vehicle shall be considered a motor home if the vehicle has permanently installed at least four of the following facilities: cooking, refrigeration or ice box, self-contained toilet, heating and/or air conditioning, a portable water supply system including a faucet and sink, a separate 110- to 125-volt electrical power supply and/or liquid petroleum gas supply.
+A converted vehicle shall be considered a motor home if the vehicle has permanently installed at least four of the following facilities: cooking, refrigeration or ice box, self-contained toilet, heating or air conditioning, a portable water supply system including a faucet and sink, a separate 110- to 125-volt electrical power supply or liquid petroleum gas supply.

-“New motor vehicle” means a motor vehicle, the equitable or legal title to which as never been transferred to an ultimate purchaser in accordance with Health and Safety Code section 39042.
+“New motor vehicle” means a motor vehicle, the equitable or legal title to which has never been transferred to an ultimate purchaser in accordance with Health and Safety Code section 39042.

 “Non-continuously connected remote on-board diagnostic device” or “NCC-ROBD device”: See definition for “remote on-board diagnostic device.”